wohlmann/tif_scale_read_batch/README.md

 # tif_scale_read_batch
- readout of Pixwitdh and height from tif files - outpouut in csv
+ ImageJ macro for readout of Pixwitdh and height from tif files - output in csv